qurle/swap-variables/readme.md

 You choose *from* and *to*, plugin replaces them for you.

 ## Possible features
+- [x] Clickable error allows to zoom in problematic layers
+- [x] Collections with 0 variables are hidden
+- [ ] Display number of variables in collection
 - [ ] "From" fiels is preselected with variable that layers contain
 - [ ] Selecting the option that's in second select makes them swap
-- [ ] Clickable error allows to select problematic layers

 ## **Problem?
 Idea?
 Kind words?**